phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (int? x)
 ```
-Returns true if `x` is a integer number, false otherwise.
+Returns true if `x` is an integer number, false otherwise.

 ## `interleave`